vackosar/vackosar.github.io/_posts/2022-03-20-sparce-matrix-why-and-when.md

 permalink: /:categories/:title
 ---

+Hi, this is a draft of a post, but it could be already useful.

 Sparse matrix format compresses matrices with more than half zero values and speeds up certain operations on them.
 There are two main groups of the sparce matrix representations:
 - efficient for construction and modification DOK, LIL, COO
-- efficient for access and operations CSR, CSC e.g.
+- efficient for access and operations CSR, CSC

 There are several types of sparse matrix representations, where each has an advantage in different situations.
 - DOK: Dictionary of Keys format: